marcypotter16/pygame-template/README.md

 Create a file in the "States" folder, write a class that extends State, look "BlankState" for an easy example.
 You can attach UI elements to the state just by creating them as members of the class.

-Every entity in the game has two important methods:
+Every entity in the game should have two important methods:
 * `update(self, dt: float)`
 * `render(self, surface: pygame.Surface)`

-and a property `game`, which is useful for many reasons.
+and a property `game`, which is useful for many reasons like key handling and font methods.

 For example I can create a class Circle
 ```python